 Things that raise the risk of sarcoidosis are:

 - Working in certain jobs, such as:

-There may not be symptoms at first.
-Symptoms that happen depend on the organs that are involved.
-They may be:
+Sarcoidosis may not cause symptoms at first.
+Symptoms that happen depend on the organs involved.
+Symptoms may be:

 - Weight loss